 1. What is Coconut Oil Pulling?

-Coconut Oil pulling has become a very popular home remedy over the past few years but it’s nothing new.
+Coconut oil pulling has become a very popular home remedy over the past few years but it’s nothing new.
 This goes all the way back to our ancestors as a traditional remedy to treat and prevent dental issues as well as maintaining good dental health.
 The toothbrush wasn’t invented until 1930 and flossing wasn’t a thing back then so what did our ancestors do prior?

 We automatically think they had nasty and rotted teeth right?
 Well, as a matter of fact, they didn’t.
-They ate much differently then we do, and they didn’t have access to processed, sticky, acidic and sugary foods like we do now.
+They ate much differently then we do, and they didn’t have access to processed, sticky, acidic and sugary foods as we do now.
 They are REAL food!
 And they used the oil pulling method.

 Coconut oil pulling is a great way to remove bacteria and promote healthy gums.
 It has also been proven to be as effective as flossing and can naturally whiten your teeth.
+Coconut oil pulling has many benefits.

 - Treat tooth decay and prevent cavities